 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Netherton Moss these values are reinforced regularly and in the following ways:

 At Netherton Moss we have a democratic approach to many aspects of school life.
 Each year the children decide upon their class charter and the rewards & sanctions associated with these.
 All the children contribute to the drawing up of the charter and sign to show their allegiance.

 Children have many opportunities for their voices to be heard.
 We have a school council which meets regularly to discuss issues raised in class council meetings.
 The council meet regularly and have a direct impact on events in school.
 There are two school councillors from each Y2 to Y6, and they are ‘elected’ by their class members.

 Children are given questionnaires and are asked their opinions on a regular basis.
-We use current events, such as the recent Scottish Independence vote and the upcoming General Election, to explore democracy in the UK.
+We use current events, such as local and national elections to explore democracy in the UK.